G-CLMHSH5RHF

 top of page

 At first, I froze.
 I told myself I wasn’t “an artist.”
 I didn’t have formal training, a degree, or even a sketchbook.
-I was intimidated by the idea of picking the wrong medium, as if the choice might lock me into something I wasn’t good at.
-I scrolled through tutorials, watched process videos, and admired other people’s work online—only to feel more paralysed.
+The thought of picking the wrong medium intimidated me.
+It felt like that choice might lock me into something I wasn’t good at.
+I scrolled through tutorials, watched process videos, and admired other people’s work online—only to feel more paralyzed.

-Then I realised I didn’t need to know it all.
+Then I realized I didn’t need to know it all.
 I just needed to start.

-So, I looked for a local art class.
-Something casual.
-Something that did not expect me to show up already knowing what I was doing.
-I signed up for a beginner workshop that covered several mediums over a few weeks: drawing, watercolour, acrylic painting, and charcoal.
+I looked for a local art class.
+I wanted something casual, something that didn’t expect me to show up already knowing what I was doing.
+I signed up for a beginner workshop that covered several mediums over a few weeks: drawing, watercolour, acrylic painting, and pencil art.
 My journey began with www.seasonsartclass-napier.com.

 Question mark, where do I start my art journey